-Total Operating Revenues increased \$9.2 million (22.2%) from the prior year due primarily to the increased value of NY Green Bank's Investment Portfolio on average over the prior year as well as the increase in interest rates on its floating rate loans.
-Fees increased \$1.2 million (21.4%), which is a result of greater closing fees earned on Portfolio Investments when compared to the prior year as well as more undrawn fees earned over the prior year.
-As of March 31, 2024 an impairment of \$15.2 million was recognized on two Portfolio Investments.
+Total operating revenues decreased \$27.3 million (54.0%) from the prior year due primarily to market factors and an increase in provision for losses on NY Green Bank's Investment Portfolio.
+Loans and Financing Receivables interest decreased by \$9.3 million (15.8%) from the prior year due to smaller average portfolio balance and lower reference rates on certain loans.
+Fees increased \$0.6 million (8.3%), which is a result of greater value of Portfolio Investments closing when compared to the prior year as well as more undrawn fees earned over the prior year.

-Total Operating Expenses increased \$0.7 million (4.4%), most significantly driven by increases in Salaries And Benefits as well as General And Administrative Expenses; these and other costs are discussed below.
+Total operating expenses increased \$1.1 million (7.0%), most significantly driven by investment related expenses; these and other costs are discussed below.

-Salaries and Benefits, which include NY Green Bank staff salary expenses (\$5.7 million), NYSERDA allocated administrative salary expenses (\$2.3 million), and allocated fringe benefit expenses (\$3.5 million), increased \$1.7 million (16.8%) from the prior year.
-This occurred due to an increase in NY Green Bank's staffing as well as the overall pool of allocable expenses of which NY Green Bank pays its pro rata share (which is calculated based on NY Green Bank's direct staffing costs as a proportion of NYSERDA's program staffing costs).
+Salaries and benefits, which include NY Green Bank staff salary expenses (\$6.0 million), NYSERDA allocated administrative salary expenses (\$2.6 million), and allocated fringe benefit expenses (\$3.4 million), increased \$0.3 million (3.0%) from the prior year.
+This occurred due to an increase in NY Green Bank's staffing costs as well as in the overall pool of allocable expenses of which NY Green Bank pays its pro rata share (which is calculated based on NY Green Bank's direct staffing costs as a proportion of NYSERDA's program staffing costs).

-Investment Related Expenses, which include legal and other costs incurred for various Portfolio Investments, were 73.5% lower than the previous year, which generally reflects increased counterparty reimbursement rates.
+Investment related expenses, which include legal and other costs incurred for various Portfolio Investments, were 352.1% higher than the previous year, which generally reflects a decrease in counterparty reimbursement rates as NY Green Bank typically receives reimbursement from counterparties for these expenses.
+These costs are, among other things, generally incurred to pursue claims and maximize recoveries.

-Other Operating Costs decreased \$0.3 million (17.7%) due to a decrease in professional service expenses (e.g., consultants and temporary employees).
-General and Administrative Expenses, which include allocable costs such as rent, utilities, and insurance increased \$0.2 million (9.5%) due to an increase in the allocable cost as compared to the prior year.
+Other operating costs increased \$0.3 million (17.5%) due to an increase in legal expenses.
+General and administrative expenses, which include allocable costs such as rent, utilities, and insurance increased due to an increase in the allocable cost as compared to the prior year.

-Depreciation and NY State Assessments reflect NY Green Bank's allocable share of NYSERDA's depreciation and NYSERDA's cost recovery fee ("CRF") assessment from the State of New York, respectively.
-Depreciation and NY State Assessments decreased from the prior year.
+Depreciation and NY State assessments reflect NY Green Bank's allocable share of NYSERDA's depreciation and NYSERDA's cost recovery fee ("CRF") assessment from the State of New York, respectively.
+Depreciation and NY State assessments decreased from the prior year.

-Investment income increased \$8.8 million.
-This was driven largely by higher interest rates on investments held during the fiscal year.
+Investment income increased \$3.6 million.
+This was driven largely by an increase in investments held during the fiscal year.

-Non-operating expenses decreased \$0.3 million, due to the decrease in program evaluation costs from the prior year.
+Non-operating expenses increased \$0.1 million, due to the increase in program evaluation costs from the prior year.
+This increase reflects a higher number of payments made in FY 2024 - 25, as well as an hourly rate increase for NYGB's third party evaluator.